jonnonz1/nz-statute-book/acts/public/1989/oranga-tamariki-act-1989.md

   (a) statistical information relating to family group conferences:
   (b) the results of any bona fide research relating to family group conferences.
 (3) In no case shall it be lawful to publish, in any report of the proceedings of any family group conference, any particulars that are identifiable by any person (other than the person to whom those particulars relate) as particulars relating to any particular person who was the subject of, or a participant in, that family group conference.
-(4) Every person who contravenes subsection (1) or subsection (3) commits an offence and is liable on summary conviction,— (a) in the case of an individual, to a fine not exceeding $2,000:
+(4) Every person who contravenes subsection (1) or subsection (3) commits an offence and is liable on conviction,— (a) in the case of an individual, to a fine not exceeding $2,000:
   (b) in the case of a body corporate, to a fine not exceeding $10,000.